AdguardTeam/AdguardKnowledgeBase/01.general/14.filter-rules-statistics/docs.en.md

 The collected statistics will be sent periodically to our server for analysis and filter optimization.

-It's important to notice that all the statistics we get are averaged and impersonalized.
-We don't use these statistics for any other goal other than optimizing the filters, and we do not sell this data to any third parties.
+It's important to note that all the statistics we get are averaged and anonymized.
+We don't use these statistics for any purpose other than optimizing the filters, and we do not sell this data to third parties.
 You can read about our Privacy Policy [here](https://adguard.com/en/privacy.html).

 ### What does tracking filter rules statistics fraught with?

-For the vast majority of users, the change in the speed of their computer will not be really noticeable.
-But if you use a netbook or a tablet, you may notice a slight slowdown.
+For the vast majority of users, the change in computer speed will not be really noticeable.
+However, netbook and tablet users may notice a slight slowdown.

 Periodically, we will send the gathered statistics to the server.
-The size of the data being sent is not very large and is comparable to the size of an average web page.
+The size of the transmitted data is not very large and is comparable to the size of an average web page.